8483/notes/topics/linux/vim.md

 0       # Beginning of line.
 $       # End of line.

-f + char    # Jump to first character.
-F is reversed. t + char    # Jump to before first character.
+f + char    # Jump to first character in line.
+F is reversed. t + char    # Jump to before first character in line.
 T is reversed.
 ;           # Next occurrence of character.
 ,           # Previous occurrence of character.

 gg      # Beginning of file.
 G       # End of file.